Squarespace vs Webflow: Which Website Builder is Best in 2025?

 Webflow further introduces an 'Enterprise' plan featuring custom pricing, offering assured server uptime and tailored features catering to the scalability requirements of large enterprises.

-The 'Webflow Enterprise' product is finely tuned for website designers engaged with substantial corporate projects.
+The 'Webflow Enterprise product is finely tuned for website designers engaged with substantial corporate projects.

 Contrasting Squarespace with Webflow in terms of pricing, a salient distinction emerges — Squarespace provides unlimited bandwidth across all plans, while Webflow imposes bandwidth limits.
 For instance, the 'Basic' plan in Webflow extends a monthly bandwidth cap of 50 GB, with the 'CMS' and 'Business' plans imposing limits of 200 GB and 400 GB respectively.
 Exceeding these limits prompts Webflow to prompt users to upgrade to a more extensive plan.